istio/istio.io/content/blog/2019/mesh-federation/index.md

 - The clusters are on a **single network** or on **multiple networks**.
 Single network means that the pods in one cluster can reach the pods in other clusters directly.
-Multiple networks means that the pods in one cluster can reach the pods in other clusters in the mesh only through their ingress gateways.
+Multiple networks means that the pods in one cluster can reach the pods in other clusters in the mesh only through corresponding ingress gateways.
 - The Istio control planes are **shared** between the clusters in the mesh or each cluster has its own **dedicated** control plane.